chrismyers2000/MeshAdventurer/README.md

 ## Features:
 - 1W transmit power for extended range compared to normal Meshtastic hardware (typically 100mW-160mW).
 - Wide range voltage input (6V-30V), It can be powered by USB or barrel plug making it extremely versitile.
 You can even power it using a solar panel!
-- OLED display and rotary encoder with "Canned messages", these are messages pre-programmed by you that can be sent without the need of a connected smart phone.
+- OLED display and rotary encoder with "Canned messages", these are messages pre-programmed by you and can be sent without the need of a smart phone.
 This is especially useful if your phone dies and you are in an emergency situation.
 - Optional Temp/Hum/Pressure sensor can send potentially useful data to the rest of your group.
 - On-board GPS will keep sending your position even after your phone is disconnected.
 - A buzzer to notify you when messages are recieved.